JGarnica22/PSlab/trackViewer/README.md

 ## Prepare your input files:
 Input files for trackViewer can be **bigWig (.bw)** or **BED (.bed)** files.

 You can obtain bw files from bam files with `bamCoverage`(deeptools) in Terminal.
-For that follow these instructions:
+For that, follow these instructions:
 <br/>

 ### 0. Install tools: